 Modular Headwalls and Wing Walls are manufactured to accommodate the dimensions and requirements of the project site, and often incorporate FLOW BELLs, Toe Plates for cutoff walls, and steel Aprons.
 Headed Anchor Studs can also be added to the back of the InfraSteel Headwall, in order to tie into existing structures with concrete.

 Conical Lead Pieces are culvert products manufactured to facilitate the slip lining process.
 The pointed cone shaped sections are welded onto the 1st section of liner, that is to be inserted into the existing structure.
 These are used to prevent the lead end of the liner from snagging or hanging up on bolts and deformations in the existing culvert.

 Bends are manufactured for inlet and outlet flow requirements.
 When navigating bends inside of the existing structure, the liner section ends are miter cut based on the degree of the existing bend’s angle and welded in place form the ID of the InfraSteel Liner.

 Fish Baffles are designed to be welded to the bottom of the liner once it is installed.
 They can also be manufactured in a variety of configurations to satisfy the environmental requirements of the project owner.

 Bridge Kits are designed primarily to replace timber bridges.
-The kits are assembled with InfraSteel product features, placed in position, and then covered with concrete.
+These culvert products are assembled with InfraSteel product features, placed in position, and then covered with concrete.
 This ensures minimum railway or road traffic downtime.
 The barrels of the kits are designed to meet the hydraulic and load bearing requirements of the site.
 Once completed, the rehabilitated site is maintenance free.